UPI: India's Digital Payment Revolution

 What is UPI?

-• Simple addressing : send money using only a UPI ID or mobile number
+* You can send money using a UPI ID or mobile number.

 UPI vs Traditional Transfers: